apache/pulsar-site/docs/security-basic-auth.md

 ## Configure basic authentication in Pulsar clients

-The following example shows how to configure basic authentication when using Pulsar clients.
+To configure basic authentication when using Pulsar clients, you can follow the example below.

 ````mdx-code-block
 <Tabs groupId="lang-choice"